NushratJahan6566/Lungs-Disease-Classification-/README.md

 Random prediction examples from the dataset for visualization of model behavior.

-Predictions from uploaded images: Users can provide their own X-ray images for instant disease classification.
+Uploaded image prediction: Users can provide their own X-ray images for instant disease classification.

 LIME explanations: Visual interpretability of predictions, showing which regions influenced the model’s decision.